Sales Tax Audit Consultant in Texas

-The trying, grueling and exhausting process of a Tax Audit is finally over.
+The grueling process of a Texas Tax Audit is finally over.
 But what happens if you do not agree with the outcome of the audit?
-On top of taxes, the auditor also calculated penalties and interest to add to the money you don’t owe, or you cannot afford.
-Sometimes the overinflated assessment is a result of poor auditing techniques.
-Other times a large assessment can result in the audit double-dipping or using bad periods for your business to predict other periods.
-Many times, there is a discrepancy as to whether your business is even selling taxable items or services, or you just could not produce records timely enough to prove the taxability of certain items.
-There may even be a controlling case that even the tax auditor is unaware of.
-Fortunately, state and local tax consultant and other professionals can challenge the findings in some way.
+On top of taxes, the Texas sales tax auditor also calculated penalties and interest, adding to the money you don’t believe is owed, or you cannot afford.
+Sometimes an overinflated assessment is a result of poor auditing techniques or you couldn’t produce records timely enough to prove the exempt nature of certain items.
+Other times a large assessment can result in the Texas auditor double-dipping or using bad periods for your business to predict other periods.
+Frequently, there is a disagreement as to whether your business is even selling taxable items or services.
+Fortunately, Texas sales tax attorneys, consultants, and other professionals can challenge the findings on your behalf.

-Even most good tax professionals out there do not deal with taxes enough to really know the ins and outs of both the tax laws and the administrative procedure of fighting an audit assessment.
-Our firm primarily handles state and local taxes and is used to the ins and outs of the issues and the procedures to help reduce your assessment.
-As state and local tax lawyers, we challenge the Department of Tax and Fee Administration and other state agencies on a regular basis.
-We often assist with audits, protests, and resolving tax disputes at the administrative court level.
-Simply put, this is what we do each and every day.
+Most Texas tax professionals out there do not deal with Texas sales taxes enough to really know the ins and outs of both the Texas tax laws and the administrative procedure of fighting an audit assessment.
+Sales Tax Helper primarily handles Texas state and local taxes and has mastered the ins and outs of the issues and the procedures that help reduce your assessment.
+As Texas state and local tax professionals, we challenge the Texas revenue agency and other state agencies on a regular basis.
+Our Texas sales tax consultants often assist with audits, protests, and resolving tax disputes at the administrative court level.
+Simply put, this is what we do every day.

-Contact our offices for a FREE INITIAL CONSULTATION with a consultant with experience in state and local tax matters.
-During our consultation we will review your tax audit and discuss ways in which we can get you the results you are looking for.
-We regularly are able to reduce the tax, penalties and interest.
-Whether you hire our firm or not, we offer a quick and honest evaluation, so you can proceed as you deem fit.
-To get your tax, penalties and interest reduced with the Department of Tax and Fee Administration.
+Contact our offices for a FREE CONSULTATION with a consultant with experience in state and local tax matters.
+During our consultation, we will review your tax audit and discuss ways in which we can get you the results you are looking for.
+We regularly reduce the tax, penalties, and interest our clients are assessed.
+Whether you hire our firm or not, we offer a quick and honest evaluation for free so you can proceed as you deem fit.

-PROTEST THE AUDITOR’S ASSESSMENT: After the audit and the audit report has been issued, the next official step for the agency is to formally issue the auditor’s proposed or final assessment.
+PROTEST THE AUDITOR’S ASSESSMENT – After the Texas sales tax audit and the audit report has been issued, the next step for the agency is to formally issue the auditor’s proposed or final assessment.
 Once issued, the assessment must be challenged within a short timeframe, usually 30-60 days.
-Such a deadline is critical, and you may give up important rights by not fighting the audit within that timefram If you have received a NOD and have not at least talked to someone experience in State and Local tax, now is the time before you are out of time.
-Following the outcome of the agency appeal process the next step is to challenge in administrative or tax court.
+This is a critical deadline and you may give up important rights by not challenging the audit within this timeframe.
+If you have received a NOD and have not at least talked to someone experienced in Texas State and Local tax, now is definitely the time to do so.

-NEED TO MAKE AN OFFER TO SETTLE YOUR TAX LIABILITY?
-During the redetermination period the agency will entertain offers to settle the case.
-Often times, you can get better results here than with the auditor.
-If you or your professional seldom does state and local tax work, it might be difficult to evaluate fair versus unreasonable settlements.
-DO NOT try to negotiate a settlement without an experienced state and local tax consultant.
+CONSIDER MAKING AN OFFER TO SETTLE YOUR TAX LIABILITY – During the redetermination period, the agency will entertain offers to settle the case.
+Often, you can get better results here than with the auditor.
+If you or your Texas tax professional seldom do state and local tax work, it might be difficult to evaluate fair versus unreasonable settlements.
+DO NOT try to negotiate a settlement without an experienced Texas state and local tax lawyer or consultant.

-FILE A FORMAL PROTEST WITH THE IN ADMINISTRATIVE OR TAX COURT : If you cannot get the case resolved with agency then you may have to file in the Administrative or Tax Court Administrtaive or Tax Court is often a more efficient way for taxpayers to avoid having to go the more expensive judicial court route.
-However, this is a court-like proceeding, and while not required, you really should have a state and local tax consultant handle the case..
+FILE A FORMAL PROTEST WITH THE IN ADMINISTRATIVE OR TAX COURT – If you cannot get the case resolved with the agency, then you may have to file in the Administrative or Tax Court, which is habitually a more efficient way for taxpayers to avoid having to go the more expensive judicial court route.
+However, this is a court-like proceeding, and while not required, you really should have a Texas sales tax attorney or consultant handle the case.

 Texas Sales Tax Audit FAQs